Teatro Massimo: Construction and opening

+Mario Rutelli's father, Giovanni Rutelli, was a building contractor and co-owner of the firm Rutelli e Machì, which won the building contract for the theatre; the family had a multi-generational tradition of building and stone-working in Palermo.
+The exterior flight of steps is adorned with large bronze groups by native sculptors: to the left, Lyric Poetry and a lion by Mario Rutelli, to the right, Tragedy and a lion by Benedetto Civiletti.

 Construction started on 12 January 1874, but was stopped for eight years from 1882 until 1890.
 Finally, on 16 May 1897, twenty-two years after the laying of the foundation stone, the third largest opera house in Europe at the time — after the Palais Garnier in Paris, and the K. K. Hof-Opernhaus in Vienna— was inaugurated with a performance of Verdi's Falstaff conducted by Leopoldo Mugnone.

 The interior is decorated and painted by Rocco Lentini, Ettore De Maria Bergler, Michele Cortegiani and Luigi Di Giovanni.

 Busts of famous composers were carved for the theatre by the Italian sculptor, Giusto Liva (born in Montebelluna, Treviso in 1847) and several of his sons.